Cyberlieutenant/sso-federation-lab/README.md

   login prompts — the genuine one-click SSO experience a real employee would see
 - Demonstrates the full picture: admin-side SP-initiated testing plus real employee-side IdP-initiated daily use, both working correctly
+  ### September 21, 2026 — Real-World SSO Integration: Salesforce
+- Signed up for a free Salesforce Developer Edition org to practice SSO against a real, named enterprise vendor rather than only a test tool
+- Enabled SAML on the Salesforce side (Setup > Single Sign-On Settings)
+- Registered Salesforce as an Enterprise Application in Entra ID using Microsoft's official gallery connector, configured with Salesforce's real Basic SAML values
+- Used Entra ID's App Federation Metadata URL to auto-configure the SAML connection on Salesforce's side — faster and less error-prone than manual field entry
+- First metadata import attempt failed — Salesforce blocked the external URL as untrusted; resolved by adding login.microsoftonline.com as an authorized Remote Site
+- Metadata import succeeded, auto-populating Issuer, Entity ID, Identity Provider Login URL, and certificate
+- First sign-in attempt failed with a generic Single Sign-On Error — root cause was Salesforce's default identity matching (by exact username) having no matching account
+- Resolved properly using Salesforce's Federation ID field — set it on the user record to match the Entra ID identity, then changed the SAML config's identity type to match by Federation ID instead of username (the correct, standard practice for this scenario)
+- Discovered SSO buttons don't appear on the login page automatically — had to enable the SAML configuration under My Domain > Authentication Configuration
+- Successfully completed a full, live SSO sign-in against a real Salesforce org

 ### September 19, 2026 — Environment Setup
 - Repo created to document the build as I go